hate doing weights

 Then, I do a solely strength training session, either on my own or with a DVD.
 In response to your request for a video recommendation, Jillian Michaels has a DVD called "No More Trouble Zones" that I enjoy.
 It's just strength training and old school floor exercises, no jumping around after the warm-up and the movements are pretty controlled so I can use a heavier weight.
 (I personally find it a waste of time to fling around a 3 pound dumbbell).

-Perform strength training first :)
+Perform strength training first0

 Thanks all.
 I think if I split cardio and weights days I might be more open to doing both.
 That said I've had a pretty lazy week.
 Maybe tomorrow I'll do a weight video before work.
-No, make that I WILL do it before work and if I don't you must all cyber-kick my butt :laugh:
+No, make that I WILL do it before work and if I don't you must all cyber-kick my butt :laugh:0

 if you hate your routine then its gonna be hard to stick to it.